archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  Integer id -- The ID of the record

 	  Integer repo_id -- The Repository ID -- The Repository must exist

+	  String node_uri -- The URI of the Classification Term record of interest

 	  RESTHelpers::BooleanParam published_only -- Whether to restrict to published/unsuppressed items

 __Returns__